RohanAlexander/telling_stories_with_data/_book/21-hunt.md

 2. sum the column, then divide it by the length of the column; and
 3. then look at the ratio.

 This is an estimator, touched on in Chapter \@ref(on-writing), which is a way of putting together a guess of something of interest.
 The estimand is the thing of interest, in this case the average effect, and the estimate is whatever our guess turns out to be.
+We can simulate data to illustrate the situation.

 ```r